 Transcript

-[06:05] This will also be a PyDictionary where I provide my desired operators as keys, and the values will also be PyDictionaries, including the updates themselves.
-I'll be using the set operator, and then my update will be to change the beds field to zero.
-I'll quickly add a Perspective print call to this so that we can take a look at the return, and we can see that the update was acknowledged and one record was matched and modified.
-If I head back over to my Atlas database in my browser, I can refresh it and confirm that the document has been updated to say that there are zero beds.
+[05:02] In that document, I'll start filling out the required parameters.
+The name of the connection I created is MongoDB.
+The collection is movies.
+The filter is going to be a PyDictionary where the keys are the field names, and then I supply the values I want to match.
+In my case, I wanna update the record where the title is, "The Hitchhiker's Guide to the Galaxy".
+Then I need to provide my updates.
+This will also be a PyDictionary where I provide my desired operators as keys, and the values will also be PyDictionaries, including the updates themselves.
+I'll be using the $set operator, and then my update will be to change the plot field to 42.
+I'll quickly add a Perspective print call to this so that we can take a look at the return.
+The function returns a PyDictionary of results, and we can see that the update was acknowledged and one record was matched and modified.

-[07:09] These are some quick examples of the new features that are added with the MongoDB Connector Module.
+[06:06] If we go back to our table and refresh, we can confirm that the document has been updated with the new plot.
+Perfect.
+These are some quick examples of the new features that are added with the MongoDB connector module.